 Social Media Engagement

-Texting might be the worst distraction while you’re driving, but other apps contribute to the problem.
+Texting might be the worst distraction while you’re driving, but other apps like TikTok contribute to the problem.
 Search social media for #whiledriving and the number of posts that appear might astound you.
 Erie Insurance used data from social media to analyze which states had the most posts #whiledriving.
 California topped the list, with Florida, Texas and South Carolina coming in next.
 Most of the pictures also included #clouds, #sunset, #sky or #nature.
 It’s become very popular to post pictures while you’re driving.

 Researchers from Purdue University suggest that the game Pokemon Go might be responsible for over 100,000 accidents.
 The likelihood of an accident occurring within 100 meters of a Pokestop was over 25 percent higher than locations without a Pokestop.